k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/PGSQL_setup.md

 - Connect via a pgadmin, then log in as the **tdm** user and run the contents of `TDMGUI/createTDMDB/k2vtdm2.sql`  and `TDMGUI/createTDMDB/k2vtdm3.sql`
 - Alternatively, you can copy the files to the pgsql console and run them with the **psql** command.
-  The files are located at ~/ k2vtdm2.sql ~/ k2vtdm3.sql
+  The files are located in ~/ k2vtdm2.sql ~/ k2vtdm3.sql

   Example: